tomdrapala/github-explorer/README.md

 To avoid clashes with potentially already installed libraries it is recommended to use a virtual environment.
 There are various options but for this instruction I chose [venv](https://docs.python.org/3/library/venv.html) as it is part of Python’s standard library.<br>

 ### Steps:
-- from the main app directory (`github-explorer/`) run below commands to create and activate environment
+- from the main app directory (`github-explorer/`) run below command in your terminal to create environment
 ```
 python3 -m venv {environment-name}
 ```